From cookies to context: 3 Tools to contextualise PPC performance

 2. Google Alerts

-negative reviews can be a good thing for your business
+Negative reviews can be a good thing for your business

 To stay alert when it comes to monitoring brand terms, Google Alerts is an incredibly useful third-party insight tool.
 You’ll be able to see whether any articles related to your brand have been published recently, monitor brand terms and keywords related to your brand, and even see if you’ve been mentioned anywhere on the search engine.
 This is helpful even if you’ve been mentioned in a negative context as it means you can identify the problem areas in order to improve your marketing strategy.